 Scientific and popular writing

 He has written over 170 articles, both scientific and popular.
-His writing has appeared in scientific journals such as the American Journal of Psychiatry, the Canadian Journal of Psychiatry, International Journal of Eating Disorders, Comprehensive Psychiatry, and in the general press, including in The Wall Street Journal, Harvard Business Review, Arts & Letters Daily, U.S. News and World Report, the back-page essay for Time Magazine, Reader’s Digest, The Daily Telegraph, The Guardian, L’Unita, Hungarian Review, UPI, Saturday Night, National Post, The Globe and Mail, Maclean’s, Books in Canada, Gravitas, The Medical Post, The Melbourne Age, The Australian, Australian Financial Review, among others, and his work has been frequently anthologized in college texts as examples of how to write well.
-He has been a reviewer for the Harvard Review of Psychiatry.
+His writing has appeared in scientific journals such as the American Journal of Psychiatry, the Canadian Journal of Psychiatry, International Journal of Eating Disorders, Comprehensive Psychiatry, and in the general press, including in The Wall Street Journal, Arts & Letters Daily, U.S. News and World Report, the back-page essay for Time Magazine, Reader’s Digest, The Daily Telegraph, The Guardian, L’Unita, Hungarian Review, UPI, Saturday Night, National Post, The Globe and Mail, Maclean’s, Books in Canada, Gravitas, The Medical Post, The Melbourne Age, The Australian, Australian Financial Review, among others, and his work has been frequently anthologized in college texts as examples of how to write well.

 Writing about Dr. Doidge

-He and his work have been profiled and cited in, among others, The New York Times, The Wall Street Journal, Newsweek, International Herald Tribune, The Washington Post, Scientific American Mind, Melbourne Age, The Guardian, Sydney Morning Herald, The Australian, The Harvard Review of Psychiatry, Der Spiegel, Psychology Today, O The Oprah Magazine, Association for Advancement of Retired People, Rotman School of Management: The Magazine, Vogue, Ability Magazine, Maclean’s, The Globe and Mail, The Toronto Star, and the National Post among others.
+He and his work have been profiled and cited in, among others, The New York Times, The Wall Street Journal, Newsweek, International Herald Tribune, The Washington Post, Scientific American Mind, Melbourne Age, The Guardian, Sydney Morning Herald, The Australian, Der Spiegel, Psychology Today, O The Oprah Magazine, Association for Advancement of Retired People, Rotman School of Management: The Magazine, Vogue, Ability Magazine, Maclean’s, The Globe and Mail, The Toronto Star, and the National Post among others.

 Television radio and film